cvan/neatAudio/README.md

 neatAudio
 ===========

-A simple, neat promise wrapper for the web Audio Context API.
+A simple, neat promise wrapper for the web Audio Context API, designed for use with browserify.
 Get and play sounds from urls with ease.

 ## Usage